Lahma712/Sorting-Algorithm-Collection/README.md

 # Sorting-Algorithm-Collection

 This is a small collection of popular sorting algorithms.
-The current version includes : Bubble Sort, Insertion Sort, Selection Sort, Merge Sort and Bogo Sort.
+The current version includes : Bubblesort, Insertionsort, Selectionsort, Mergesort, Quicksort, Radix LSD (Base 10) and Bogosort.
 Upon starting the program, it will ask you:

 <b> "Enter a dataset:" </b>